YingJames/ZapChat/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Feel free to leverage this project for your own global messaging system.
+Feel free to leverage this project for your own messaging application!

-_For more examples, please refer to the [Documentation](https://example.com)_
+[LOGIN IMAGE]

+Log in with your Google account

+[SEND MESSAGE GIF]

+Send messages using the input box at the bottom of the screen.

+[LOGOUT IMAGE]

+Log out of your account by clicking the logout button in the top right corner.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>